Bradford Divorce Lawyer for Custody, Support, and Property Division

 Taxes

 Property division creates capital gains tax concerns, RRSP rollover questions, and attribution rule confusion.
-We calculate your actual tax obligations, verify how support is taxed, and structure agreements that reduce what you owe.
-We address divorce tax effects before you finalize property settlements.
+We calculate actual tax obligations, verify how support is taxed, and structure agreements that reduce what is owed.
+We address divorce tax effects before finalizing property settlements.

 Learn how taxes affect divorce